Scope and Contents

 Conditions Governing Access

-Box 134-135 (computer media): Restricted fragile material.
-Reference copies may be requested.
+Boxes 89, 134-135: (computer media): Restricted fragile material.
+Access copies of electronic files may be requested.
 Consult Access Services for further information.

 Box 143 (student records): Restricted until 2089.
 For further information, consult appropriate curator.

 Conditions Governing Use

 In 1960, he moved to New York, where he attended Columbia College and studied with Kenneth Koch and Lionel Trilling.
 Padgett later spent a year in Paris on a Fulbright fellowship where he studied French literature.

 His first collection of poems, Bean Spasms, written with Ted Berrigan, was published in 1967.
 Since then, he has published several books of poetry, including How to Be Perfect (Coffee House Press, 2007), You Never Know (2002), Poems I Guess I Wrote (2001), New & Selected Poems (1995), The Big Something (1990), Triangles in the Afternoon (1979), and Great Balls of Fire (1969).